AdobeDocs/uxp-indesign/src/pages/resources/recipes/storage/index.md

 UXP supports three types of storages `Session Storage`, `Local Storage` and `Secure Storage`.
 The APIs for all three look very similar, but you should choose the right storage based on your use case.

 **Session Storage** keeps data only valid up to a session.
-//TODO: Q: How do we define a 'session' for plugins and scripts?
+- In plugins, a session lasts from 'Load' to 'Unload' of the plugin when managed from UDT.
+If installed, it lasts from the launch' till the quit of the application.
+- In scripts, every execution is considered a separate session.

-To store the data for an extended period you can choose from **Local storage** and **Secure storage**.
+To store the data for an extended period choose from **Local storage** and **Secure storage**.
 Secure Storage is apt for storing sensitive information such as passwords.

 <InlineAlert variant="info" slots="text"/>